heatblazer/udp-tcp-daemon/README.md

     16.11.2016: I have to test in lab env. the QWavWriter.
     16.11.2016: Signals to be handled by sockstreams via IPC.
     16.11.2016: Added more messages to logs.
+    16.11.2016: Tested time based hotswap and configuration from xml.

 ***